Autumn Equinox and Michaelmas: Festival Facts and Celebrations

 - Other things that could be tossed out (preferably without harming the planet) include clutter and junk from a home, yard, or workplace and noxious weeds or decaying fruit from a garden.

 - There may be even more potentially harmful objects in a home that could be discarded, such as expired medicines, old cosmetics and cleaning products that may no longer be safe or effective, and even old containers of food that have been accidentally hidden and forgotten.

 - The prickles of blackberries are painful, as the devil discovered, but the plant produces nutritious fruits that are a good choice for a Michaelmas meal.
-I can pick wild blackberries in several areas near my home.
-They ripened so early this year that there may not be any left by the end of September, but I'll try collecting and freezing some before then.
-I can also get frozen blackberries in some stores.
+I can pick wild blackberries in several areas near my home, which I do as soon as they're ripe.
+The freshly picked berries are delicious.
+Frozen blackberries are available in some of my local stores, but I prefer the fresh ones.